luc-leonard/sound-visualizer/README.md

 sound-visualizer aims to procude 3d images (render or real time) of sound files.
 It will display the frequency domain. the 3rd dimension will be time

-## Current state
-It currently display 3d plots using matplotlib

 ## Installation

 You will need to have Poetry installed.